Skuzzle-UK/D_and_D-Adventures/A Christmas Special/README.md

 Download the entire directory for the full adventure.

-The story exists inside the docx file while the image files are there for monster stats and useful props.
+The story exists inside the pdf file while the image files are there for monster stats and useful props.

 This story will require a lot of logical thinking from your party to successfully navigate what seems to be a never ending torture puzzle.